eomii/rules_ll/docs_source/guides/clang_tidy.rst

 Limitations
 ===========

-Currently all checks are always enabled.
-Support for ``.clang-tidy`` config files is planned.

 ``ll_compilation_database`` currently does not support the ``-fix`` option for ``clang-tidy``.
 The auto-fixer tends to break code and would have to work